cf-projects/cf-projects/README.md

 Greetings!
 I am Clark.
-Recently I was a Customer Succcess Manager in the SaaS industry.
+Recently I was a Customer Succcess Manager and Business Analyst in the SaaS industry.
   After working closely with Product Development and Data Analysis teams, I decided to take some time away to teach myself Python full time.
   I'm interested in automating common business practices as well as increasing adminsitrative efficiencies.
   Python attracted my attention as I enjoy business analysis and data collection/processing practices.